JaymZZZZ/VA-Datatape/README.md

 Note 2: This plugin only works for the F-16C Viper at this time.
 More aircraft can be added, time permitting.

-Credits/Shoutouts:
+## Credits/Shoutouts:
 * This module iuses components from "DCS F-16C Viper VoiceAttack by Bailey v2.0.0" found at https://www.digitalcombatsimulator.com/en/files/3306505/

+## License
-LICENSE: Apache 2.0 License (do what you want with it, just make sure to give me and Bailey credit)
+Apache 2.0 License (do what you want with it, just make sure to give me and Bailey credit)